Pulkit-Vohra/VoteDrop-main/README.md

 2. open the downloaded folder in Intellij idea
 3. run this file - VoteDrop.java
 4. (you can also run the jar file from - out/artifacts/VoteDrop_jar/VoteDrop.jar)

+Common Issues ->
+1. Blurry buttons containing images -> This problem occurs in Windows.
+While running the app if you find buttons that contain any images that are blurry or not in good quality.
+That problem can be solved by changing the scale in the Windows display setting.